Bouchée à la Reine with Lobster

 Instructions

-- In a large skillet melt 2 tablespoon (30 g) of butter until foamy.
+- In a large skillet melt 2 tbsp (30 g) of butter until foamy.
 Sauté leeks until tender and fragrant.
 Season to taste with salt and pepper.
 Transfer to a small bowl and set aside.
 (NOTE: This could be done the day before)

 - In a large stock pot prepare the poaching liquid.
 Add lobster tails, flesh side down, water, wine, lemon wheels, green leeks, and dill.